0atman/noboilerplate/scripts/22-starting-rust.md

 If you're interested in transhumanism and hopepunk stories, please check out my sci-fi podcast, Lost Terminal.

-Or if urban fantasy is more your bag, click the bottom video to listen to a strange and beautiful podcast I produce called Modem Prometheus.
+Or if urban fantasy is more your bag, do listen to a strange and beautiful podcast I produce called Modem Prometheus.

 Transcripts and compile-checked markdown sourcecode are available on github, links in the description, and corrections are in the pinned ERRATA comment.